Skip to Content

 Location: Budapest, Kazinczy u.
 10, 1075 Hungary (District VII)

-What to Order: Grilled baguette sandwiches, soups, stews
+What They Offer: Grilled baguette sandwiches, soups, stews

 5. Stand25 Bisztro